kemayo/simplecomic/README.rst

 - Optional chapter divisions for comics
 - "Rants" as a lightweight blog, with scheduled posting
 - Theming system
+- Static pages
+- Support for the frontpage showing the first comic from the most recent day with comics, to allow posting of "issues"

 Installing
 ----------